PratikaKochar/robot-scene-perception/README.md

 # robot-scene-perception
-For better understanding, refer: Robot Soccer Perception.pptx
+For better understanding, refer: Robot Soccer Perception.pdf

 Problems tackled for robot's actions: <br>
 1. Perception (further away balls and goalposts to be detected) <br>